wooster11/wooster11.github.io/_posts/2014-09-15-picking-the-right-linq-extension-methods-for-collections.markdown

 }
 {% endhighlight %}

 As you can see, that is a pretty clear, concise, and efficient for loop.
-However, with LINQ and lambda expressions, we can cut this down even further and still have it very readable and maintainable.
-For simple cases like this, there's no reason to have extraneous lines of code which makes LINQ a great candidate to be used for something like this.
+This snippet of code tells a simple story that's easy to read and understand.
+However, with LINQ and lambda expressions, we can even further simplify the code and still tell the same exact story without sacrificing readability and maintainability.
+For simple cases like this, there's no reason to have extraneous lines of code.
+This is what makes LINQ a great candidate to be used here.

-Changing it to a LINQ query would look something like this:
+Changing it to a call to a LINQ extension method would look something like this:
 {% highlight csharp %}
 return Employees.FirstOrDefault(e => e.LastName == "Wong");
 {% endhighlight %}